 Our God is truly one of miracles.
 As Jesus Himself said, "with God, all things are possible" (Matt 19:26).
 Thus, it is worth noting, as chronicled in more detail in these two YouTube videos below and this link, a similar “Shadrach, Meshach, and Abednego” moment that occurred on that dreadful August morning in Japan in 1945.

 Eight Jesuit priests lived in a presbytery about less than a mile away from Ground Zero of the nuke’s explosion.
 Yet, while everything around them was destroyed, and thousands were killed or otherwise wounded from this catastrophe, as mentioned earlier, they survived with only minor injuries!

 Father Hubert Schiffer, one of the priests, stated later that he felt that they had survived because, as he put it, “we were living the message of Fatima.
 We lived and prayed the Rosary daily in that home.”
-(It is worth nothing here the the Blessed Mother appeared at Fatima, Portugal in 1917 in several apparitions followed by what we know as the Miracle of the Sun as described in part here.
+(It is worth noting here that the Blessed Mother appeared at Fatima, Portugal in 1917 in several apparitions followed by what we know as the Miracle of the Sun as described in part here.
 She encouraged, among other things, devotion to the Rosary for world peace.)